 Your internship experience is enhanced by weekly seminars conducted by the SU College of Law faculty and English practitioners.
 Through the combination of clerkship, weekly seminars, and reflective journals, you develop legal skills in an environment foreign enough to broaden perspectives, yet sufficiently familiar to allow valuable training for practice in the United States.

-Any student in good standing at an accredited law school who has completed at least one year of full-time or part-time legal study by May 23, 2015 is eligible to apply.
-Anticipated enrollment for the summer 2015 program is 25 students.
-Based upon previous experience, it is expected that approximately half of the students will come from Syracuse University College of Law and the remainder will come from law schools throughout the United States and Canada.
+Any student in good standing at an accredited law school who has completed at least one year of full-time or part-time legal study by May 19, 2016 is eligible to apply.
+Anticipated enrollment for the summer 2016 program is 20-25 students.
+Based upon previous experience, it is expected that approximately two-thirds of the students will come from Syracuse University College of Law and the remainder will come from law schools throughout the United States and Canada.

 Acceptance of any credit or grade for any course taken in the program is subject to determination by the student's home institution.
 It is unlikely that participation in foreign summer programs may be used to accelerate graduation.
 Students interested in acceleration should contact their home institution to review this issue more thoroughly.

 Students will arrange and pay for their own round-trip transportation to London.
 Local transportation within London is not covered by the program fee; students will have to cover the cost of transportation to and from your internship placement.

 Advantage Travel will arrange a group flight for students on this program.
 We encourage students to travel on the group flight, which includes ground transportation upon arrival.

 IMPORTANT NOTE: Do not purchase your airline ticket before receiving written notification from us that you can book your flight.
 You will have to present this notification if we cancel the program at a later date, and you want to be reimbursed for the cost of the ticket.